syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 dataGrid.SelectionController.ClearSelection ();
 {% endhighlight %}

-N> Selected items and the selections will be cleared whenever the ItemsSource is changed in runtime.
+N> Selected items and the selections will be cleared whenever the ItemsSource is changed at runtime.

-## Multiple Selection Colors
+## Multiple selection colors

-SfDataGrid provides support to select one or more rows either programmatically or by touch interactions.
-By default SfDataGrid applies a common background color for the selected rows based on the current theme.
-However it also provides extensibility to have multiple selection colors when touching the rows by writing a custom SelectionController derived from [GridSelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController.html# "") and assigning it to the [SfDataGrid.SelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionController.html# "") property.
-You need to override the GetSelectionColor () method to apply different colors for selection in runtime based on your requirement.
+The SfDataGrid supports to select one or more rows either programmatically or by touch interactions.
+By default, the control applies a common background color for the selected rows based on the current theme.
+However, it also provides extensibility to have multiple selection colors when touching the rows by writing a custom SelectionController derived from [GridSelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController.html# ""), and assigning it to the [SfDataGrid.SelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionController.html# "") property.
+Override the GetSelectionColor() method to apply different colors for selection at runtime based on the requirement.

-The following code example illustrates how to set different colors for the selected rows in SfDataGrid.
+To set different colors for the selected rows in the SfDataGrid, follow the code example:

 {% highlight c# %}
 sfGrid.SelectionController = new CustomSelectionController(sfGrid);